Share this Article

 Signs and symptoms of mild to moderate low blood glucose are:

-- If your child has any of the above symptoms, check her blood glucose.
+- If your child has any of the above symptoms, check her blood glucose (BG).

-- If it is less than 4.0 mmol/L, treat immediately (according to “Treatment Options for Low Blood Glucose” below).
+- If BG is less than 4.0 mmol/L, treat immediately (according to “Treatment Options for Low Blood Glucose” below).

-- The Canadian Diabetes Association recommends the following: If your child has a low blood glucose and it is more than one hour until the next meal or snack, treat it, wait 15 minutes, then give a snack containing a starch and a protein (for example, crackers and cheese, or ½ of a peanut butter sandwich).
+- If your child has a low blood glucose and it is more than one hour until the next meal or snack, Diabetes Canada recommends the following: treat it, wait 15 minutes, then give a snack containing a starch and a protein (for example, crackers and cheese, or ½ of a peanut butter sandwich).
 This is particularly important for those on an intermediate-acting peaking insulin (N/NPH).

 Treatment Options for Low Blood Glucose